MetroidPrimeModding/prime-practice-native/README.md

 ## Changelog

 ### 2.6.0
-- Added QR rendering support (used for links)
+- Press 'x' to warp on map
+- Added link to releases and the discord

 ### 2.5.0
 - Configurable maximum bomb count